nileshmethri/HTTP-Log-Analysis-and-Web-Attack-Detection-Using-Splunk/README.md

-# 🔎 HTTP Log Analysis and Web Attack Detection Using Splunk
+# HTTP Log Analysis and Web Attack Detection Using Splunk-project

 ## 📌 Project Overview
 This project demonstrates a SOC Analyst L1–level use case for analyzing HTTP logs using Splunk SIEM.
 The objective is to ingest structured HTTP JSON logs and use SPL (Search Processing Language) queries to detect suspicious web traffic and common web attack patterns such as SQL Injection, XSS, scanning behavior, and abnormal data transfer.